 \subsection{Coin-Side Cold-Start Problem}

-To be consistent with the real-world application, \textit{i.e.}, to predict the future target coins, we test our method on a testing set where the samples are collected later than the training set.
-This strategy also prevents future information leakage as sequences of some latter samples may include label information of some former samples.
-Under such a setting, we observe that the coin-side cold-start problem occurs in an end-to-end training manner.
-Similar to the item-side cold start problem in recommendation field\cite{hu2022gift}, the coin-side cold-start problem occurs in two situations: 1. coins pumped in the testing set are never be pumped in the training set; 2. coins in the testing set are never exist in the training set.
-Coins falling into one of these cases can make the model hard to classify them correctly.
-The underlying reason is that model cannot generate robust id representations for these coins.
-Figure~\ref{fig:l1norm_visualization}(a) shows the distributions of embedding $\ell_1$ norm of positive and negative coins in the training set, where two distributions have a pronounced difference; Figure~\ref{fig:l1norm_visualization}(b) illustrates the distributions of embedding $\ell_1$ norm of four types of coins in the testing set. \textit{Untrain} denotes the coins never exist in the training set, thus their id embeddings still remain the same as random initialization. \textit{Positive1} represents the positive coins that are pumped in the training set, and \textit{Positive2} is the distribution of positive coins that have never been pumped in the training set, which shows a similar distribution as the negative coins.
-The \textit{untrain} and \textit{positive2} distributions correspond to the two situations mentioned above and are the primary factors leading to the coin-side cold-start problem.
+To ensure consistency with real-world applications, we evaluate our method on a testing set consisting of samples all collected after the training set.
+This strategy also prevents any future information leakage, since the sequences of some latter samples may include label information of former samples.
+Under such practical settings, we observe the occurrence of the coin-side cold-start problem during end-to-end training.
+Similar to the item-side cold start problem in the recommendation field~\cite{hu2022gift}, the coin-side cold-start problem occurs in two cases: 1) coins that are pumped in the testing set are never be pumped in the training set; 2) coins in the testing set are never exist in the training set.
+Coins falling into either of these categories can cause the model to struggle in classifying them correctly due to the lack of robust representations to represent the coin appropriately.

+Figure~\ref{fig:l1norm_visualization}(a) shows the $\ell_1$ norm of coin\_id embedding of positive (pumped) and negative coins in the training set, revealing a pronounced difference between two distributions; Figure~\ref{fig:l1norm_visualization}(b) illustrates the $\ell_1$ norm of coin\_id embeddings of four types of coins in the testing set. \textit{Untrain} denotes the coins never exist in the training set, thus their coin\_id embeddings remaining the same as random initialization. \textit{Positive1} represents positive coins that are pumped in the training set, while \textit{Positive2} represents the distribution of positive coins that are never pumped in the training set, which exhibit a similar distribution to that of the negative coins.
+The distributions of the \textit{untrain} and \textit{positive2} coins correspond to the two cases mentioned before and are the primary factors of the cold-start problem.